Jump to content

 A graphic showing that the traditional digital payment transaction involves several steps between customers, merchants and a payment service provider.

-Traditional digital payment transactions comprise several steps in which data is exchanged between customers, merchants and a payment service provider.
+Test-Traditional digital payment transactions comprise several steps in which data is exchanged between customers, merchants and a payment service provider.

 Highly secure digital payments based on quantum encryption and using QKD technology follow a slightly different principle (see Fig. 2) - taking into account that no communication channel is absolutely trustworthy and all parties involved, with the exception of the bank, could also act maliciously.